 What is it?

 It weighs a mere 1,530kg and is endowed with 620bhp.
 No-one doubts a mid-engined car with those numbers is going to be far better to drive down a great twisty road than a much heavier front-engined car.

-But in pursuit of the practical, how much has the McLaren GT sacrificed its supercar edge?
-And is it practical enough to make that sacrifice (however big or small) worthwhile?
+That's what we're here to find out.
+For starters, McLaren has really made the effort.
+This may look broadly familiar, but more than two-thirds of the GT’s parts are new.
 The engine, a four-litre job like in the 720S, has smaller turbos and entirely redesigned plumbing compared to other McLarens.
 As we'll see, that brings a more appropriate power delivery, but it also makes the engine physically less tall.

 The suspension has been recalibrated with softer front springs and careful anti-roll bar tuning to compensate.
-Yes, it has anti-roll bars, like the 570 series, rather than hydraulic adaptive anti-roll like the 720S.
+Yes, it has anti-roll bars, like the (now off-sale) 570 series, rather than hydraulic adaptive anti-roll like the 720S.
 The damping is adaptive and the steering hydraulic in true McLaren fashion.

 Although it's longer than nearly all other McLarens, it's not as aggressive-looking.
 Or sounding.
 It won't wake the dead.